What is a CBAM certificate and how do you get one?

 When will you need to buy CBAM certificates?

-Under the current regulation, the definitive phase of CBAM is set to commence on 1 January 2026.
+The definitive phase of CBAM commenced on 1 January 2026.
 From this date, importers of covered goods into the EU are required to monitor and calculate the embedded emissions of their products.

 Key dates: